suchitag07/PPG_PET_Processing_Scripts/README.md

 ### PPG PET Pipeline Instructions: Amyloid (FBB) and Tau-PET (FTP)

 - This document contains step-by-step instructions for processing Amyloid (FBB) and Tau (FTP) PET data provided by the USC PPG cohort.
-The pipeline covers inventory, organization, FreeSurfer processing/ROI extraction, PET-MRI coregistration, and SUVR calculation.
+The pipeline covers inventory, organization, preprocessing, as well as calculation of SUVRs.
 All script call locations, required inputs, expected outputs, and directory structures are described in detail.
 - Note: These scripts were written and troubleshooted across the period of July 2024 - August 2025 under the supervison of Dr. Ioannis Pappas.
-Any major changes to the PET IDA data format post that period will need to be accounted for.

-### Code Usage
-This code is shared for reference.
-For reuse, adaptation, or collaboration, please reach out.
+### Pipeline Scripts Overview

 ```bash
 								OVERVIEW OF PPG PET PIPELINE SCRIPTS